BlueMap-Minecraft/BlueMapWiki/community/Customisation.md

 ## Info menu
 BlueMap has an *Info* menu in the sidebar, which is also completely customisable.
-You can edit it in the each language file, which are at `/bluemap/web/lang/`.
+You can edit it in each language file, which are at `/bluemap/web/lang/`.
 The option `info: { content:` is the one you need to edit for this.
 It accepts any normal HTML.